hellsaur/project2/README.md

 ## Wireframe
 https://drive.google.com/open?id=0B6TZXvKSDHTWZnhJVnhEM0l5bG8
+1. overtime i changed the way my Wireframe was from day one.
 ## Initial thoughts on game structure

 My idea is to use a superhero api so i can have all superheroes there are and make an edit in one of my views where the user can find a super hero and type in the last location he/she saw that particular superhero last.
 Also add a list of superheroes that people have sighted with a location button where the user can input the location where they saw that particular superhero.